 Warm Springs in Meriwether County, Georgia — The American South (South Atlantic)

 Location.
-32° 53.424′ N, 84° 40.857′ W. Marker is in Warm Springs, Georgia, in Meriwether County.
-Marker is at the intersection of White House Parkway (Georgia Route 85) and Spring Street (U.S. 27), on the right when traveling north on White House Parkway.
+32° 53.507′ N, 84° 41.293′ W. Marker is in Warm Springs, Georgia, in Meriwether County.
+Marker can be reached from Spring Street (Georgia Route 41) 0.1 miles west of Golf Course Road, on the right when traveling west.
 Touch for map.
+Marker is located at the north end of a roadside picnic area.
 Marker is in this post office area: Warm Springs GA 31830, United States of America.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Georgia Warm Springs Foundation (within shouting distance of this marker); Warm Springs Treatment Pools Old Depot Site Warm Springs (approx. 0.4 miles away); The Little White House (approx. 0.7 miles away); Franklin Delano Roosevelt (approx. 0.7 miles away); Roosevelt Farm (approx. 2.8 miles away); Longleaf Pine Planting (approx. 3 miles away); Dowdell's Knob (approx. 3.7 miles away).
 Touch for a list and map of all markers in Warm Springs.